Back Pain Treatment

 Before exploring surgery, our Pain Specialists will often see whether treatments like injections, electrical stimulation, or other modern pain procedures will bring back pain relief.

 Advances in surgical back pain treatment allow many patients to have outpatient micro surgery without general anesthesia or lengthy hospital stays.
 Our minimally invasive procedures can deliver positive results with speedier recovery.
-One example is Vertiflex Superion®, a treatment for spinal stenosis that starts providing pain relief in as little as one week.
+One example is Vertiflex Superion®, a treatment for lumbar spinal stenosis that starts providing pain relief in as little as one week.

 Talk to Our Pain Specialist